 4. Milk & Dairy Products:

 Cheese and milk can cause constipation in certain individuals.
 The high fat and low fiber content in these products may cause constipation in some people.
 However, there is no scientific evidence or study to support it.
 However, some individuals have been observed for being relieved of constipation if they limit the consumption of milk and dairy products.
 This could also be a result of the sensitivity to the protein found in the cow’s milk.
 You don’t need not give up on dairy completely, try yoghurt which is a probiotic, as is good for the digestive system and may relieve you of constipation too.

 5. Red Meat:

-Red meat often takes the place of fiber-rich options when consumed regularly.
-It is high in protein & fat but low in fiber.
+Red meat often takes the place of fibre-rich options when consumed regularly.
+It is high in protein & fat but low in fibre.
 Foods with high-fat content take a longer time to digest.
 Also, it has tough protein fibers which may be difficult for your body to digest.
 Low fiber too can lead to constipation.
-So, it is advisable to replace red meat in the diet with protein and fiber-rich alternatives, such as beans, lentils, and peas.
+So, it is advisable to replace red meat in the diet with protein and fibre-rich alternatives, such as beans, lentils, and peas.

 6. Fried Food:

 Fried foods comprise high amounts of fats and a lot of salt content.
 High intake of fat slows down the digestive process, thereby resulting in constipation.
 When there is too much salt in the food, the body sucks up the water from the intestines to help compensate for the extra salt in the body.
 This can reduce the water content in the stools, thereby drying it up and making it difficult for it to pass through eventually causing constipation.

 7. Fast Food/Processed Food: